dominik-meissner/amazonpay-alexa-utils/README.md

 ## Amazon Pay Address API

-Amazon Pay offers access to different buyer data via the AMazpn Pay payment objects.
-SOmetimes, this is too late in the flow to personalize the experience.
+Amazon Pay offers access to different buyer data via the Amazon Pay payment objects.
+Sometimes, this is too late in the flow to personalize the experience.
 The Amazon Pay address API was introduced to circumvent this situation.
-TRetrieve the defualt shippign address of the current buyer via a simple GET request.
+Retrieve the default shipping address of the current buyer via a simple GET request.

 Please check for accepted Amazon Pay permissions first.
 ```javascript